Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-1-Break-Out.md

 ### Stretch Challenges

+**Find problems with tutorial code**

+The tutorial has a couple problems.
+Examine the code and see how many issues you can find.

 **Change the colors**

 Everything is currently blue and gray.
 Choose some new colors to customize the game.
 Change the colors of these elements: